 Dana’s work experience also includes management consulting in information technology; litigation support marketing and sales; and software development.
 These elements combine to give Dana Shultz an in-depth understanding of business operations that adds value to his legal skills and services.
 (See If you had to do it all over again, would you still be a lawyer?)

-See Dana’s answers to hundreds of legal and business questions on Avvo.
+See Dana’s answers to thousands of legal and business questions on Avvo.

 - Is it possible for an introvert to become a successful lawyer?
 If so, how?

 - What constitutes a reasonable doubt?